photographer + storyteller + educator

 ABOUT ME

-I am passionate about traveling, reading, backpacking, horseback riding, skiing, fly fishing, cycling, running and eating new foods (preferably cooked on sticks along roadsides around the world).
+I love to travel, read, backpack, canoe, ride horses, ski, fly fish, cycle, hike and eat new foods (preferably cooked on sticks along roadsides around the world).